underscoreio/essential-scala/src/pages/intro/object-literals.md

 Are methods values?
 Are they expressions?
 Why might this be the case?

 <div class="solution">
 First let's deal with the equivalence between methods and expressions.
-As we know, expressions and computations that produce values.
+As we know, expressions are computations that produce values.
 A simple test of whether something is an expression is to see if we can assign it to a field.

 ~~~ scala
 scala> object calculator {